gdetor/rescience-c.github.io/index.md

 layout: page
 ---

 # Reproducible Science is good.
-Replicated Science is better.
+Replicated Science is better..

 Re**Science** is an open-access peer-reviewed journal that targets computational research and encourages the explicit [replication](faq) of